shanyaverma03/Data-Munger-Step-2/readme.md

 > - The code must not be plagirized, the mentors will randomly pick the submissions and may ask you to explain the solution
 > - The code must be properly indented, code structure maintained as per the boilerplate and properly commented
 > - Follow through the problem statement shared with you

+## MENTORS TO BEGIN REVIEW YOUR WORK ONLY AFTER ->

+- You add the respective Mentor as a Reporter/Master into your Assignment Repository
+- You have checked your Assignment on the Automated Evaluation Tool - Hobbes (Check for necessary steps in your Boilerplate - README.md file. ) and got the required score - Check with your mentor about the Score you must achieve before it is accepted for Manual Submission.
+- Intimate your Mentor on Slack and/or Send an Email to learner.support@stackroute.in - with your Git URL
+- Once you done working and is ready for final submission.

 ### Further Instructions on Release